Cookie Policy

 Heels vs Flats - Health & Fitness

 When it comes to exercise, it’s important to make sure that your feet are fully supported.
-Due to this, you should always wear properly-fitting sports shoes.
+Due to this, you should always wear properly-fitting ladies trainers.

 When walking in heels, your centre of gravity is altered and naturally all of your weight is supported by the ankle and the ball of the foot.
 For maximum stability, you need to use the heel to stabilise you too, and flat shoes will allow you to do this.